SpoopCats/FiniteStateMachine/readme.txt

 so something can again spawn in that lane.

 In it's current state, I haven't had to use lane closing for any reason.

+Additionally, the GameOverManager flips some global variable values for how the game ended:
+	var game_over_by_time: bool = false
+	var game_over_by_player_hitting_enemy: bool = false
+Signals are emitted from game_timer.tscn when the timer runs out that flips this value.